 Here’s a story from my Teachers’ College friend, Ian Wells.
-It’s great to re-live that all-important primary school teaching experience through his words.
+It’s great for me to re-live that all-important primary school teaching experience through his words.
 It’s the kids’ future that is at stake, and they do it well in small schools.

 One Police School visit in the mid-seventies was particularly memorable, but it wasn’t so much due to the officers, as it was to the cute kids in my classes.
 Small schools were nearly all one-teacher schools and mostly on bush roads, often along meandering rough gravel tracks.
 My school at Coolongolook was a favoured small school for the Police Liaison group to visit, as it was on the Pacific Highway and was easily accessible.
 There were only two classes, so there was no need to split the ‘task force’ for the visit.
 The two constables could take a class each and the sergeant could supervise rather than take a class.

 The sergeant and I became quite friendly over time, as I invited him to ‘supervise’ (socialise) from the nearby school residence over coffee, munchies and a natter, while the constables each ran their race with the kids.
 Talk about six degrees of separation; the sergeant and I discovered some mutual friends and acquaintances and also some similar mutual interests; a love of motorbikes not the least of these.
 In other words, ‘big kids’ stuff!
 It was quite a pleasant arrangement, which continued year after year for the best part of a decade.